1170801121/1170801121.github.io/_posts/2019-11-20-Class application.md

 img: class.jpg
 ---

-In this work, we develop an application that is aimed at the 2020 National University IoT Design Competition.
+In this work, we develop an application to help students review more effectively.
 My team members : **Weihong Zhong, Wenjie Ten, Jianyu Xiong**.
+We have already put the app to use in our university’s seminars and received over 200 positive comments from students and teachers!

 ## Project Value